hahnkoo/asa2025/README.md

 Baevski, A., Zhou, Y., Mohamed, A., & Auli, M. (2020).
 Wav2vec 2.0: A framework for self-supervised learning of speech representations. *Advances in Neural Information Processing Systems, 33,* 12449-12460.

 Dusan, S., & Rabiner, L. (2006).
 On the relation between maximum spectral transition positions and phone boundaries.
-In *Proceedings of INTERSPEECH 2026* (pp. 645-648).
+In *Proceedings of INTERSPEECH 2006* (pp. 645-648).

 Furui, S. (1986).
 On the role of spectral transition for speech perception. *The Journal of the Acoustical Society of America, 80*(4), 1016-1025.

+Koo, H. (2026).
+A Praat script for unsupervised phonetic segmentation based on spectro-temporal representation. *Proceedings of Meetings on Acoustics, 60*(1), 060005.

 Radford, A., Kim, J. W., Xu, T., Brockman, G., McLeavey, C., & Sutskever, I. (2023).
 Robust speech recognition via large-scale weak supervision.
 In *Proceedings of the International Conference on Machine Learning* (pp. 28492-28518).